Structural Liveness of Conservative Petri Nets: Bounds on Sizes of Linear Systems for Groups

-We look in more detail at transforming $C$ into the Hermite normal form.
-This is achieved by a sequence of elementary column operations on $C$, comprising multiplying a column by $-1$, switching two columns, and adding a column to another column; this corresponds to multiplying $C$ by an unimodular matrix $U$ (an integer $k\times k$ matrix with $|\det(U)|=1$).
-If we multiply the whole $\bar{C}$ by $U$, we get
+We now examine the transformation of $\bar{C}$ into its Hermite normal form in more detail.
+This is achieved by a sequence of elementary column operations on $\bar{C}$, comprising: \begin{enumerate*}[(i)] \item multiplying a column by $-1$, \item swapping two columns, and \item adding an integer multiple of one column to another. \end{enumerate*} These operations correspond to multiplying $\bar{C}$ from the right by a unimodular matrix $U$ (an integer $k \times k$ matrix with $|\det(U)| = 1$).
+Multiplying $C$ by $U$, we obtain

-where the dots stand for the zero vectors, $H$ is an invertible integer $r\times r$ matrix, where $L_H=L_C$, and $H'=TH$ (since $C'=TC$ and the elementary column operations keep this relation among the rows).
-The elementary column operations also keep the spanned group, hence we have